From Perimenopause to Postmenopause

 With menopause can come insomnia.
 To ensure adequate sleep, bathe before bed, use sedatives if needed and meditate to relax your mind.

 While menopause can create physical symptoms, people can also be affected emotionally and mentally.
-Meditation is also a good technique in regard to this, as it helps create a clear, calm mind.
+Meditation is also a good technique, as it helps create a clear, calm mind.
 Exercise can also help to reduce stress.
 Make sure to confide in friends and family, as a strong support system is necessary.
 Also, make sure to fill your passion tank with hobbies and do things you love, such as cooking, crafting, gardening and more.

 Stage 2 – Menopause

 Menopause is when the last menstrual period happens.
 Typically, menopause occurs between the ages of 50 to 52.
 The most common symptoms during this stage are hot flashes, night sweats and mood swings.
-You can apply the same coping techniques above-mentioned for the perimenopause stage and apply it to the menopause stage as well.
+You can apply the same coping techniques mentioned above for the perimenopause stage and apply them to the menopause stage as well.

 Stage 3 – Postmenopause

 Once a woman has gone 12 months without a period, she is considered to be in the postmenopausal period.
 During this stage, a woman's shifting hormones gradually settle into a more stable balance.
-During postmenopause, symptoms like hot flashes and other menopausal symptoms will reduce.
+During postmenopause, symptoms like hot flashes and other menopausal symptoms will be reduced.

 However, due to the reduced estrogen level, certain conditions are most likely to rise among postmenopausal women: